 To contact the group convener, just click on the 'send a message' symbol at the top of this page.
 Yes, the symbol is a pigeon (“pigeon post”), but the absence of colours other than various shades of blue means that we can’t identify precisely which species it is!

-Places in the group will be allocated on a ‘first-come-first-served” basis and a waiting list will be kept for the unlucky ones if we are oversubscribed.
+Places in the group have now all been allocated on a ‘first-come-first-served” basis and we are keeping a waiting list.